lloydchang/gitlab.wikimedia.org-repos-test-platform-catalyst-patchdemo/README.md

 * Run `sudo setup.sh`
 * Visit http://localhost in your browser

-For deployment on Wikmedia's Cloud VPS, read this [additional documentation](WMCS.md).

 Deployment To Staging and Production
 ----
 * Changes are automatically deployed to staging(patchdemo-staging.wmcloud.org) on a successful merge into the master branch.